 Another fantastic urban attraction in Seattle is its many breweries!

-The city is full of them, and they’re perfect for having a few while planning a wider trip around Washington or for debriefing when returning to the city after a camping trip… Or… really, just anytime!
+The city is full of them, and they’re perfect for having a few while planning a weekend trip or for debriefing when returning to the city after a camping trip… Or… really, just anytime!

 Some of our favorites are: